‘xXx: Return Of Xander Cage’ Lawsuit Against Vin Diesel Revived

-American action film xXx: Return of Xander Cage caused some controversy among the cast and crew back when it was released in January 2017.
-While Vin Diesel headlines the popular series, producer George Zakk was furious to realize he hadn’t been credited for his work on the project after being shut out of the sequel.
+American action film xXx: Return of Xander Cage caused some controversy among the cast and crew back when it was released in January, 2017.
+While Vin Diesel headlines the popular series, producer George Zakk was furious to realize that he hadn’t been credited for his work on the project after being shut out of the sequel.

 As reported by Comic Book, Zakk filed a lawsuit over the incident, which was thrown out shortly after it was filed back in 2016 when he wasn’t contracted to work on the next film.
 Although it appears the case has gone quiet since then, it’s been started back up again now after a judge reversed the decision to throw out the case.